 Though we've barely heard it mentioned by the Government, it's clear that UK environmental policy faces a cocktail of threats from Brexit.
 The EU has been an effective driver of environmental action, and we are now entering a period of profound uncertainty which could lead to the downgrading of many key protections.
-Exiting the EU means that the status of much of our environmental regulation could become uncertain, the enforcement infrastructure will be radically reduced, pressure to enforce, a key source of funding for environmental schemes will be cut off and a collective approach to environmental challenges jeopardised.
+Exiting the EU means that the status of much of our environmental regulation could be called into question; the enforcement infrastructure will be radically reduced; a key source of funding for environmental schemes will be cut off; and a collective approach to environmental challenges jeopardised.